AgoraIO-Community/Agora-Unity-RTM-SDK/Unity-RTM-Demo/README.md

 ### Run the Application

-1. First donwload the SDK from the release section of this Repo; Import that package to your Unity project.
+1. First download the SDK from the **release section** of this Repo; Import that package to your Unity project.
+(Assets->Import Package)
 2. Open **Assets** > **Scenes** > **MainScene.unity** in your Unity3D Editor
 3. Next go into your Heirarchy window and select **ChatManager**, in the Inspector add your **App ID** to to the **AppID** Input field
 4. Optional: to test image upload, fill in the local image path in the "Image Path" field of ChatManager